Monday, June 24, 2013

 Facts

 Until the age of 12, Robert suffered from infantile eczema and was often covered in bandages.
+In his latter years he lived in the London Charterhouse almshouses.
 You can read an in-depth interview conducted in 2010 with Robert about his theatrical career here.

 In 2014 Toby Hadoke released his Who's Round interview with Robert here.